Interview with the author, Olachi Okoroafor

 Is this your first book?
 What inspired you to write it?

 This is my first published book.
-I was inspired to write about it when I thought of my skin color, and when my school taught us about segregation and people like Martin Luther King.
+I was inspired to write about it when I thought of my skin colour, and when my school taught us about segregation and people like Martin Luther King.

 What was the easiest and hardest part of writing this book?